liflab/beepbeep-3-book/markdown/advanced/README.md

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/io/ReadTokens.java#L94)

 Upstream, the `FindPattern` processor is connected to a `Pump`, itself connected to a `ReadStringStream` that polls the standard input.
-Downstream, `FindPattern` is connected to a `Print` processor that will show its output on the console.
+Downstream, `FindPattern` is connected to a `Print` processor that will display its output on the console.
 The pattern to look for, in this case, is represented by the regex "`(.*?),`".
 This expression matches any number of characters (`.*?`), followed by a comma.
 The parentheses do not match actual characters, but rather represent what is called a *capture group*; when a piece of text matches the whole regex, the `FindPattern` processor only outputs the part inside the capture group.
-Here, this means that the trailing comma will be taken out of each output event.
+Here, this indicates that the trailing comma will be taken out of each output event.

 Let us compile this program as a runnable file called `read-tokens.jar`, and run it by redirecting the named pipe `mypipe` as in the previous example: